Island Life

 Last Feudal State in Europe

-Sark remains the last truly feudal state in Europe as the laws, particularly relating to inheritance have changed little since 1565.
+Sark until 2008 was the last truly feudal state in Europe as the laws, particularly relating to inheritance have changed little since 1565.
 The first Seigneur colonised the island in 1565 with Queen Elizabeth's blessing and granted 40 islanders tenements.
 The Seigneur holds the island on lease from the Crown in perpetuity.
 Even to this day, the island is split up into 40 leaseholds but the population stands at around 550.

 Privateering